What is arbitration?

 Stage 3: Conclusion

 Much like a decision made in court, the family arbitrator makes a final decision.
-Fees are settled and the family arbitrator puts the decision in writing, including written reasons and provides you with a draft order to be filed in court.
-The arbitration will be respected by the Court and upon request – particularly in financial decisions – made an Order of the Court within a matter of days.
+Fees are settled and the family arbitrator puts the decision in writing, including written reasons and can also provide you with a draft order to be filed in court (if you do not have a solicitor to do so for you).
+The arbitration will be respected by the Court and upon request made an Order of the Court within a matter of days.

 Rayden Solicitors is committed to equality and diversity and in doing so supports and advises all members of our community.